foxitsoftware/FoxitPDFSDKForWeb-Angular-Example/README.md

    </div>
    ```

-1. Update `component.css` to make it look as what you preferred.
+1. Update `pdfviewer.component.css` to make it look as what you preferred.

    ```css
    .foxit-pdf-viewer-container {